-11 Yet, waiving or exempting a regulated party from a statutory or regulatory requirement 12 also raises important questions about predictability and fairness.
-For instance, when an agency 13 decides to waive legal requirements for some but not all regulated parties, the decision to grant a 14 waiver or exemption may create the appearance-or perhaps even reality-of irregularity, bias, 15 or unfairness.
-Waiving or exempting a regulated party from a legal requirement, therefore, 16 demands that agencies simultaneously consider regulatory flexibility, on the one hand, and 17 consistent, non-arbitrary administration of the law, on the other.
+Yet, waiving or exempting a regulated party from a statutory or regulatory requirement also raises important questions about predictability, fairness, and protection of the public.
+For instance, when an agency decides to waive legal requirements for some but not all regulated parties, the decision to grant a waiver or exemption may create the appearance-or perhaps even reality-of irregularity, bias, or unfairness.
+Waiving or exempting a regulated party from a legal requirement, therefore, demands that agencies simultaneously consider regulatory flexibility, on the one hand, and consistent, non-arbitrary administration of the law, on the other.

 Agencies' authority to waive or exempt regulated parties from legal requirements may also intersect with other principles of administrative law.
-When agencies frequently issue waivers or exemptions because a regulation is outdated or ineffective, for example, amending or rescinding the regulation may be more appropriate in some circumstances, despite the necessary resource costs.4 Such revisions can enhance efficiency and transparency.
-The requisite noticeand-comment procedures can also foster public participation and informed decision-making.
+When agencies frequently issue waivers or exemptions because a regulation is outdated or ineffective, for example, amending or rescinding the regulation may be more appropriate in some circumstances, despite the necessary resource costs.5 Such revisions can enhance efficiency and transparency.
+The requisite notice-and-comment procedures can also foster public participation and informed decisionmaking.